Job Vacancy and Wage Survey (JVWS)

 A power allocation method is used to determine the sample size in each stratum.
 The stratification and the power allocation method ensure the quality of the estimates for large and small regions and industries, as well as a better representation of all occupations.
 Selection is done using Poisson sampling (more specifically, using Bernoulli sampling in each stratum).

 Since the beginning of 2017, part of the sample is replaced each quarter.
 With the exception of certain locations, which are in sample on a permanent basis due to their unique characteristics, sampled locations may leave the sample after two years or eight quarters.
-However, locations that were part of the 2015 and 2016 sample may remain in the sample for over two years, as the rotating out of locations is done gradually.

 Note: For the first quarter of 2015, the sample consisted of about 67,000 business locations obtained from the regular quarterly sample, or two-thirds of the regular sample.
 As a result, comparisons of the first quarter of 2015 data with data from subsequent quarters should be made with caution.